Sora-o-tobu/ObsiProject/docs/课程笔记/离散数学/笔记/Chapter8.md

 ### 不含常量的解法 Homogeneous

 **Linear homogeneous recurrence relation of degree k with constant coeffcients**

 $$
 a_n= c_1 a_{n-1}+ c_2 a_{n-2}+...+ c_k a_{n-k}
 $$

 - **Linear:**
-linear Combination of previous terms
+	-linear Combination of previous terms
 - **Constant Coeffcients:**
-The coeffcient of a<sub>i</sub> are constants
+	- The coeffcient of a<sub>i</sub> are constants
 - **Degree k:**
-$a_n$ is a function of previous k terms of the sequence
+	- $a_n$ is a function of previous k terms of the sequence
 - **Homogeneous:**
-不含常量
+	- 不含常量

 !!! example